Year 1 Curriculum Project

 Year 1 Key Information

-In Year 1 PE lessons are timetabled for Tuesday and Friday.
+In Year 1 PE lessons are timetabled for Wednesday (Tag Rugby) and Friday (Tennis).
 Please make sure that earrings are taped up or removed on these days.

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________